Skip to Content

 Key Takeaways

-• 4b hair has tight zigzags and is fluffy, while 4c hair has tight springy ringlets with maximum shrinkage.
+• 4b hair has a zigzag pattern, while 4c hair has tighter, less defined coils with significant shrinkage.

 Distinguishing 4b and 4c Hair